Raffaello/bros/README.md

     so after have scanned the linked list of the file, the FAT table can be disposed and it is replaced by the kernel itself.

-3. Finaly the kernel is loaded at `0x1000`, after that is executed.
+3. Finally the kernel is loaded at `0x1000`, after that is executed.

 ## The Kernel (32 bits)